niteshseram/Booksify/README.md

 # Booksify

-Booksify is a online book store where you can buy your favorite books.
+Booksify is an online book store where you can buy your favorite books.
 It is built using MERN stack and Redux with paypal payment gateway.

 ## Here are some screenshot of the website